polystruct/creative/docs/residential/building/villagers.md

 For the standard professions, I keep a standard coloring scheme for their beds.
-Furthermore, as my intention is to facilitate exploration, I do like to have loot placed in every house.
+Furthermore, as my intention is to facilitate exploration, I do like to have potential loot placed in every house.

 The loot table that I use is a custom one, although for jump-starting the data pack I do have it pick immediately and only from the vanilla one (the